cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 #### Create a Repository on GitHub for Masterfiles ####

-There are two methods possible with GitHub, one is to use the web interface at GitHub.com, the second is to use the Git GUI.
+There are two methods possible with GitHub: one is to use the web interface at GitHub.com; the second is to use the GitHub application.

 Method One: Create Masterfiles Repository Using GitHub Web Interface